 UK citizens can live and work in Ireland without restriction.
 If you have family members who are from outside the UK, EEA or Switzerland, they must apply to join you in Ireland.

-EEA and Swiss citizens have the right to live, work or set up a business in Ireland.
+EEA and Swiss citizens have the right to work or set up a business in Ireland.
 You are entitled to be treated in the same way as Irish workers.
-You are entitled to have family members come with you to Ireland.
+You can have family members come with you to Ireland.

 Younger people from certain countries outside the UK, EEA or Switzerland can apply to come to Ireland on a working holiday.